zoziha/easy_plplot/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a6d36a1c-03a6-4a41-b069-4fd65e3c7673/deploy-status)](https://app.netlify.com/sites/easy-plplot-api/deploys)

-`easy_plplot` is a wrapper for PlPlot inspired by the interface of matplotlib.
+`easy_plplot` is a wrapper for PlPlot inspired by the interface of `matplotlib`.
 It is intended to fill the need for rapid feedback while developing numerical simulations, and does not replace more sophisticated packages such as matplotlib or even direct use of PlPlot.

 While it is possible that the output from `easy_plplot` may be considered as publication quality, no assertion is made along those lines.
 This